• Skip to primary navigation

 What is swai fish?

-Swai fish is a neutral flavor, white-fleshed fish that has a good source of selenium, niacin, vitamin B12 depending on how it is raised.
+Swai fish is a neutral flavor, white-fleshed fish that has a good source of selenium, niacin, and vitamin B12 depending on how it is raised.

 Is swai fish healthy?